-Apple and Salesforce announced a strategic partnership in San Francisco today that is promised to bring together the best software with the best consumer technology.
-The partnership includes developing technology together and promoting each other's products.
-Salesforce is to redesign its app based on the native mobile platform added to it will be exclusive iOS features.
+Apple and Salesforce announced a strategic partnership in San Francisco today that promises to bring together the best software with the best consumer technology.
+The partnership includes developing technology together and promoting each other’s products.
+Salesforce is to redesign its app based on the native mobile platform.
+Added to it will be exclusive iOS features.
 The Apple Salesforce partnership is also dabbling in a number of other areas like word processing and business presentation software.

-As Salesforce partners Apple, the partnership, as intended, will give Apple more access to corporate sales, an area which Apple requires to expand into from its dominant position in consumer electronics.
+As Salesforce partners with Apple, the partnership, as intended, will give Apple more access to corporate sales, an area which Apple requires to expand into from its dominant position in consumer electronics.
 Salesforce, meanwhile, hopes to cater to the businesses that are big users of Apple’s products.
-Apple, as noted, have been making key partnerships with key enterprise brands over the past few years and its partnership with Salesforce is done to solidify its enterprise strategies.
+Apple, as noted, has been making key partnerships with key enterprise brands over the past few years, and its partnership with Salesforce is done to solidify its enterprise strategies.

 Working with Apple, Salesforce has agreed to redesign the Salesforce mobile app to take full advantage of iOS features like Face ID, Siri Shortcuts, 3D Touch, Apple Business Chat via iMessage, and more.
 The new app, slated for release by early 2019, will also better adhere to Apple’s Human Interface Guidelines.